c-blake/nio/db-bench.md

 The fact that there were 12329 (\*4=49316) and not 783212 (./4=195803) tells us
 the kernel was paging in about 4 pages at a time.
 That might be boostable with some `madvise` calls.
-The bandwidth we realize is about `390\*2/.12 = 6.5 GB/s` on a machine that can do about 35 GB/s single core.
-So, this can probably be sped up a bit even without parallelization, and likely about 8X total to saturate my DIMMs, BUT it is already faster than any numbers I see on the results portion of that db-bench website and (my machine is from 2016).
+The bandwidth we realize is about `390\*2/.12 = 6.5 GB/s` on an i7-6700k that can do about 35 GB/s single core with 65ns latency.
+So, this can likely be sped up a bit even without parallelization, and likely about 8X total to saturate my DIMMs, BUT it is already faster than any numbers I see on the results portion of that db-bench website and (my machine is from 2016).

 Step 6: Maybe abstract & generalize
 ===================================